 Here’s model-of-the-moment Cara Delevingne, leaving her London home with a Mulberry Cara Delevingne Bag in tow.
 As you might have guessed, this bag is part of a namesake capsule collection that Cara recently designed for the brand.
 The bags are Fall 2014, so they’re not yet available for purchase, but that zany Fendi Bag Bug that Cara’s sporting on her Mulberry bag can be pre-ordered for $800 at Bergdorf Goodman.

 Fashion is an industry of rarity, but the news late last week from Mulberry may be the rarest thing we’ve seen in recent memory.
 On the heels of former CEO Bruno Guillon’s exit, the company has announced it will return to a price structure similar to the one it used before he took the helm of the brand two years ago.
-In real-world terms, that means one very important thing to bag lovers: Mulberry’s bags are about to become significantly less expensive. (more…)

 It’s been a turbulent year for handbag favorite Mulberry.
 First, creative director Emma Hill left at the end of last summer, amid rumors that she and management weren’t exactly getting along.
 Now, word broke late last week that CEO Bruno Guillon has up and quit, ending his short run with the brand, which Reuters characterized as “turblent.”
 What happens from here?